-The Unitarian Universalist Association and UUC are supporters of the Black Lives Matter movement, which is a national organization with a Tampa Bay chapter.
-As UUs, our dedication to global justice, equity, and dignity leads us to join hands across lines of race, class, age, and geography and work for an end to the injustices faced by black people in our communities, so that every person is treated equally under the law and has a fair chance at life.
-As a mostly white congregation, UUC is focusing on the role of white people in becoming aware of white privilege, ending white silence, and uniting with others for community action, for example participation in the Pinellas County chapter of SURJ - Showing Up for Racial Justice.
-We are currently reading and discussing Waking Up White and Finding Myself in the Story of Race, by Debby Irving.
-Please visit the UUC calendar for upcoming dates.
+The Unitarian Universalist Association and UUC are supporters of the Black Lives Matter movement, which is a national organization https://blacklivesmatter.com/ with local chapters, including one in Tampa Bay.
+As UUs, our dedication to global justice, equity, and dignity leads us to join hands across lines of race, class, age, and geography and work for an end to the injustices faced by African-Americans in our communities, so that every person is treated equally under the law and has a fair chance at life.
+As a mostly white congregation, UUC is focusing on the role of white people in becoming aware of white privilege, ending white silence, and uniting with others for community action.
+We have read and discussed Waking Up White and Finding Myself in the Story of Race, by Debby Irving.
+A dozen of us completed the Beloved Conversations curriculum for exploring race in individual and congregational life.
+We are supporting Clearwater’s African-American community in seeking Justice for Markeis McGlockton.
+Please join the UUC Social Justice Immediate Action Facebook page to keep abreast of actions.
+Please visit the UUC calendar for upcoming meeting dates.

 In 2016, UUC "adopted" a refugee family from Iraq.
 We have helped the family adapt to life in the U.S. through life-skill education and tutoring the children in Math and English.
 We continue to support this family in their integration to our American culture and local community.
 Contact

 UUC is Proud to be "Siding with Love", an interfaith public advocacy campaign that seeks to harness love’s power to stop oppression.
 It is sponsored by the Unitarian Universalist Association and all are welcome to join.
 This is a time of great hope and possibility, yet our communities are threatened by the increased prevalence of acts motivated by fear and hate.
 No one should be dehumanized through acts of exclusion, oppression, or violence because of their identities.
 In public debates on immigrant justice, LGBTQ equality, and more, we stand on the side of love and call for respect, inclusion, and compassion.
 Read more about this outstanding organization.